-Are you ready for a pantry challenge in 2024?
+If your grocery bill is out of control or your pantry is in a state of chaos, it’s time for a pantry challenge!
 This is a great way to ditch the grocery store to use the food you already have!
 It’s easier than you’d think (and doesn’t have to feel like a drag, either).
+I’ll show you how!

 Over the past few years, we’ve seen food prices skyrocketing.
 Grocery shopping feels like a meeting with the IRS.
 You want me to pay how much for some organic asparagus?